This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE: The perfect 2 week Malaysia itinerary and travel guide

-3. Go island hopping
+3. Go island hopping in Langkawi

-There are around 100 beautiful islands around Langkawi so it is no wonder that island hopping here is one of the most popular day activities.
-There are numerous tour companies offering day trips to most famous Langkawi Islands (usually Dayang Bunting, Pulau Beras Basah and Pulau Singa Besar wildlife sanctuary) so you can go on a half day tour from as little as £8 / $10 USD / 40 MYR per person.
+There are numerous tour companies offering day trips to most famous Langkawi Islands (usually Dayang Bunting, Pulau Beras Basah and Pulau Singa Besar wildlife sanctuary) so competition amongst the Langkawi tour operators is fierce.

 BOOK IT: Langkawi Island Hopping Tour with GetYourGuide.

-4. Take a sunset dinner cruise
+4. Take a Langkawi sunset dinner cruise

-Sunset sailing and sips of ice-cold beer or cocktails is all you need to know here.
-Get out onto the ocean with unlimited BBQ food and drink, look out for wildlife and generally just enjoy your epic evening adventure.
+Get out onto the ocean with unlimited BBQ food and drink (brews with views!), look out for wildlife and generally just enjoy your epic evening adventure around good looking Langkawi.

 Read our full blog post about hitting the water on a Langkawi sunset dinner cruise here >

 BOOK IT: sunset cruise with buffet dinner with Klook.
+Langkawi sunset party cruises, sunset cruises and private sunset dinner cruises are also available with Viator.

 5. Eat at the Langkawi night markets